Dhii/di/README.md

 - Unlimited level of nesting;
 - Children of composite containers are services - same retrieval and caching logic everywhere.

+### Disadvantages
+- Can only add children to composite containers.

+What seems to be the [composite container spec](https://github.com/container-interop/container-interop/blob/master/docs/Delegate-lookup-meta.md) suggests that the composite container does not provide services in the normal sense.
+Instead, it queries child containers only, and never queries itself.
+This means that in order to add another level of nesting, one would have to replace the existing non-composite container in the hierarchy with a composite one.
+This does not appear to be a real problem, because for services (and, if properly used, for any other consumer) the container hierarchy is transparent - all consumers would query the top-most container, being unaware of any underlying implementation.

+Furthermore, my implementation demonstrates how to create a composite container that uses the same logic for children as for services - by storing children *as* services.
+This could potentially allow mixing both.
+However, this could have the drawback of requiring the composite container implementation to sort it's services by "`ContainerInterface` first".

 ### How it works
 1. The container that needs to delegate lookup implements [`ParentAwareContainerInterface`](https://github.com/XedinUnknown/di/blob/master/src/ParentAwareContainerInterface.php#L8).